J3ZZ3/Expo_Shopping_List/README.md

 - You can edit or delete items by pressing the corresponding buttons next to each item.
 - Use the search bar to filter items in the list.

-## Environment Variables

-The project uses an environment variable for the mock API URL.
-Create a `.env` file in the root directory and add the following line: